Payakumbuh: Transportation

 Payakumbuh is connected to Padang and Pekanbaru by road; a dysfunctional railway line also exists.
 For inner-city transport, Payakumbuh employs a public transportation system known as "Sago", taken from name of a nearby volcano (Mount Sago) in Payakumbuh.
 In addition, transport within the city occurs in the form of horse-drawn carts known as bendi.

 Administrative districts

 The city is administratively divided into five administrative districts (kecamatan), 8 kanagarian, and 47 subdistricts (kelurahan).
 A mayor (walikota) leads the city administration.

-The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023.
-The table also includes the locations of the administrative centres and the number of urban subdistricts (kelurahan) in each district.
+The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid 2025.
+The table also includes the locations of the administrative centres and the number of urban villages (kelurahan) in each district.